jtstein/3DModelViewer/README.md

 Conclusion:

 I have successfully implemented a model viewer that includes all of the major requirements I had initially planned for.
 While a few minor requirements were dropped, I had added additional features to compensate.
 I learned a lot about how to implement and modify shaders throughout programming this assignment.
 My favorite thing that I had taken away from this assignment was learning how to use and implement the Qt GUI effectively to update the aspects of the model being viewed.
 I had a lot of fun programming this assignment and I am very pleased with the result.
-A video demonstration of my implementation can be viewed at: https://www.youtube.com/watch?v=1fiY3ucT32Q